-If the internal batteries do not show significant re-charge after being re-connected to an AC power source for 4 hours contact your VIASYS Respiratory Care, Customer Care, representative as shown in Appendix A to arrange for replacement.
-Total time to re-charge will depend upon the extent of battery depletion and ventilator usage while charging is taking place.
+If the internal batteries do not show significant recharge after being reconnected to an AC power source for four hours contact your technical support representative as shown in Appendix A to arrange for replacement.
+Total time to recharge depends on the extent of battery depletion and ventilator usage while charging is taking place.

-A ventilator not in use and not connected to AC, will continue to slowly discharge.
-A fully charged battery may reach a deep discharge state (below 11 VDC) in approximately 35 days for the internal battery and 100 days for the external battery.
+The batteries in a ventilator that is not in use and not connected to AC, will continue to slowly discharge.
+A fully charged battery may reach a deep discharge state due to self-discharge.
 However, even with a fully charged battery, if the ventilator is unplugged from AC for more than 4 hours, the internal battery status indicator will display red indicating a low battery condition.
 In this condition the ventilator should be plugged into an AC outlet for 10-12 minutes to restore the battery to the correct charge state.